nikawang/simple-azure-cni-bash/README.md

    - node-ip-alloc:  wget https://raw.githubusercontent.com/hydracz/simple-azure-cni-bash/main/node-ip-alloc -O /opt/cni/bin/node-ip-alloc
    - conflist file:  upload to /etc/cni/net.d
    - env file:       upload to /etc/kubernetes:  we might not need this env file later on since we can get all profile from az or using api.
+4. to assign static ip to pod, you just need to annotate your pod with following:
+   annotations:
+     node-ip-alloc-ipv4-address: 10.0.0.0
+     node-ip-alloc-method: static